 How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 Paying taxes is a responsibility you must take seriously, even though it may not be the most pleasant thing to think about.
 There will be times when you might encounter some issues, like when the Internal Revenue Service (IRS) commits a mistake despite filing your taxes properly.
-These errors can range from misplaced documents and filing errors.
-But don’t worry, you have the right to challenge IRS’s decisions through an appeal.
+These errors can range from misplaced documents to errors in filing.
+But don’t worry, you have the right to challenge the IRS’s decisions through a tax appeal.

 Understandably, it can be stressful to deal with tax-related mistakes, especially major ones.
-However, the IRS is aware that this can happen, which is why they have set up a system where taxpayers can address the error via the IRS Office of Appeals.
+However, the IRS is aware that this can happen, which is why it has set up a system where taxpayers can address the error through the IRS Office of Appeals.

 So, what should you do if this issue arises?
 What rights do expat taxpayers have?
 And can you challenge the IRS’s position?